Mycoplasma gallisepticum Infection in Poultry

 Uncomplicated M gallisepticum infections in chickens result in relatively mild catarrhal sinusitis, tracheitis, and airsacculitis.
 E coli infections are often concurrent and result in severe air sac thickening and turbidity, with exudative accumulations, adhesive pericarditis, and fibrinous perihepatitis.
 Turkeys develop severe mucopurulent sinusitis and varying degrees of tracheitis and airsacculitis.
 Microscopically, involved mucous membranes are thickened, hyperplastic, necrotic, and infiltrated with inflammatory cells.
 The mucosal lamina propria contains focal areas of lymphoid hypoplasia and germinal center formations.

-History, clinical signs, and typical gross lesions may be suggestive of M gallisepticum.
+History, clinical signs, and typical gross lesions may be suggestive of M gallisepticum infection.
 Serology by agglutination and ELISA methods are commonly used for surveillance.
 Hemagglutination-inhibition is used as a confirmatory test, because nonspecific false agglutination reactions may occur, especially after injection of inactivated oil-emulsion vaccines or infection with M synoviae.
 M gallisepticum should be confirmed by isolation from swab samples of infraorbital sinuses, nasal turbinates, choanal cleft, trachea, air sacs, lungs, or conjunctiva.
 Primary isolation is made in mycoplasma medium containing 10%–15% serum.
 Colonies on agar medium are used for species identification by immunofluorescence with species-specific antibodies.
 PCR can also be used for detection of M gallisepticum DNA using swabs taken directly from infected sites (choana, sinuses, trachea, air sacs) or after growth in culture.

 Mycoplasma isolates must be identified by species, because birds may also be infected with nonpathogenic mycoplasmas.
 E coli infection, Newcastle disease, avian influenza, and other respiratory diseases (eg, infectious bronchitis in chickens) should be considered in the differential diagnosis and can act as inciting or contributing pathogens.